jctdickinson/projectTyrfing/README.md

 which allows for the processing of one per processing unit, or two at a time.

-The program displays the time for all items to be sorted based on this priority, stated formally as follows:
+The program assumes two processing units, each of which is capable of handling one pair of two like items at a time.
+Optimal sorting would therefore take place in the event where the total number of matches is divisible by two and the total number of items is divisible by four, or if the total number of items is less than four.
+The priority by which items are sorted is stated formally as follows:

 1. Groups of four (two pairs)
 2. Single pairs (in addition to a lone rod if available)